AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 There is no benefit to interfacing these objects.
 None at all.
 You can test with this DTO already: Anything that you want to do in test by mocking the DTO can be done more easily by simply newing up a DTO instance with the required state in it.

-## value objects should not have interfaces
+## Value objects should not have interfaces

 A [value object](https://martinfowler.com/bliki/ValueObject.html) is a small strongly typed value, used to avoid "[primitive obsession](https://wiki.c2.com/?PrimitiveObsession)".  a `DateTime` is a good example of a value object that we might define if it wasn't already built-in.